QE-Playground/JAlgoData/README.md

-# Algorithms Sandbox In Java
+# Algorithms & Data Structures Sandbox In Java

-A sanbox for classical algorithms, such as searching and sorting algorithms, with my implementation in Java.
+A sanbox for classical algorithms, such as searching and sorting algorithms, and classical data structures eg. linked list, with my implementation in Java.

 Starting from implemenation for integer arrays, I will try to upgrade all searching and sorting methods to generic methods.